Making Friends With is our series that sees us get to know DJs in some of their favourite hangouts

 When did you start thinking about producing?

 The first tune was when I was like 15/16.
-Me and my cousin produced a tune for a rapper and then yeah, a few years I got a bit better honed in on my sound and really started to make tunes properly.
+My cousin and I produced a tune for a rapper and then yeah, a few years I got a bit better honed in on my sound and really started to make tunes properly.

 Was it Hip-Hop you were making?